Soulfully Made » Desserts » Cookies » Pistachio Meltaway Cookies

 Instructions

-• In a large bowl, with a stand or hand mixer cream butter until smooth.
-Add in 1/2 cup powdered sugar and beat until fluffy.
-Add in vanilla and mix until combined.
+2. Add sugar & vanilla: Mix in ½ cup of the powdered sugar and beat until light and fluffy.
+Add vanilla and mix until combined.

-• Pour dough onto wax paper and form a ball.
-Wrap and refrigerate for 1 hour.
+5. Chill: Transfer dough onto wax paper, shape into a ball, wrap, and refrigerate for 1 hour.

 Leave a Reply